senesis/CAMMAC/doc/source/introduction.rst

 ------------
 CAMMAC : Climate Change Analysis using Multi-Model outputs and `CliMAF <https://climaf.readthedocs.io>`_

+**This version is tagged AR6_FGD and was used for producing figures for the First Governemental Draft of the 6th IPCC/WGI Assessment Report.
+It is not the most recent one, and not the best documented one, and is here for reference and reproducibility.
+Please look in the home repository for a more advanced one.**

 This document describes a software funded by Météo-France and originally developped by Stéphane Sénési, for helping with analyses and figures based on `CMIP6